hazae41/example-network-website/README.md

-# Example Website with Network API
+# Example website with Network API

 This is an example Next.js website using Network to monetize its API